 Ricky is a defiant young city kid who finds himself on the run with his cantankerous foster uncle in the wild New Zealand bush.
 A national manhunt ensues, and the two are forced to put aside their differences and work together to survive.

-Surely I’m not alone in finding the New Zealand accent innately lovable and funny.
+Surely I’m not alone in finding the New Zealand accent innately loveable and funny.
 Its upward inflections and contracted vowels seem superbly suited to a special kind of warm, deadpan humour that references global pop culture yet feels incredibly local.
 (Remember the Michael Jackson-inspired scenes in Boy?)
 So when the central character of Hunt for the Wilderpeople, Ricky Baker (Julian Dennison), an overweight 13-year-old delinquent, is introduced by his stern social worker as ‘a real bad egg’ (pronounced ‘igg’) – even this is enough to elicit a giggle.
 But there’s far more than a cute accent at work in this superbly written, beautifully performed and quite frankly hilarious adventure-comedy.

 Hunt for the Wilderpeople is the latest film from New Zealand’s most successful writer-director-actor, Taika Waititi (Eagle vs Shark, Boy, What We Do in the Shadows).
 Like his previous features, this premiered to praise at the Sundance Film Festival, and has broken NZ box office records.
 It’s a family-friendly romp adapted from a book, Wild Pork and Watercress, by the late Kiwi bushman and entertainer Barry Crump.
 (He was a bit like New Zealand’s answer to Mick Dundee, if Mick had written poetry and novels and starred in Toyota Hilux ads.)